Travel in classical antiquity: Greek hospitality and lodgings

 Greek hospitality demanded the fair treatment of guests and the reciprocal treatment of hosts, outlined in the concept of xenia.
 Xenia demanded both abstract respect as well as the exchange of material goods, such as gifts and food.
 Much of The Odyssey deals with Odysseus' treatment by guests, and his own violations of xenia.
 Xenia also appears in other Greek myths, such as that of Baucis and Philemon, in which a disguised Zeus and Hermes are given shelter and food by an elderly couple after their neighbors refused to accommodate the deities; the couple is subsequently rewarded.

 In a non-mythological context, xenia provided for the equitable treatment of foreign dignitaries, traders, and guests while visiting alien city-states through the office of the proxenos.
 A proxenos was a city-appointed official, either a native or a resident alien, who would look over the citizens of a specific foreign city when they visited the city he represented.
-That is, for example, a native citizen of Athens or a resident Corinthian would be appointed proxenos for visitors of Corinth in Athens, and was therefore responsible for both diplomacy between the two cities and the interests of Corinthian citizens in Athens.
+For example, a native citizen of Athens or a resident Corinthian would be appointed proxenos for visitors of Corinth in Athens, and was therefore responsible for both diplomacy between the two cities and the interests of Corinthian citizens in Athens.
 Looking after another city's citizens meant arranging for favors as mundane as obtaining theater tickets, to more complicated procedures, such as ensuring access to capital or an audience with city officials.
 In addition to cities, trade groups or other organizations might appoint a proxenos to ensure their clients were treated fairly during visits.

 The office of proxenos was honorary, and came only with a title and the prestige associated with the appointment.
 Some scholarship suggests that although the proxenos was tasked with diplomacy, they also may have occasionally engaged in subterfuge or intelligence gathering in order to grant their native city the upper hand in conflicts.

 There is little evidence of a formalized system of inns in Greek cities, although some have been found that served tourists during festivals.
 These were organized around a central courtyard, and would have provided stables as well as beds.